80masters/Github-Tutorial-for-Linguists/tutorial index.md

 + [sublime text](http://www.sublimetext.com/2)

 ###Notes
-> You can expect Sublime Text to replace Word, Excel, and FrontPage!!!
++ You can expect Sublime Text to replace word processors and even front page!!!
-> Do download the desktop version of github and be sure to save your files in the GitHub folder from hereonin.
++ Do download the desktop version of github and be sure to save your files in that GitHub folder from hereonin.

 ##Next Step: Fork and Pull
 >One thing you can do to give yourself a leg up so that you have some code to copy and paste, is to **Fork** this repository of files I have created for this tutorial.
 To do so, follow these steps: